Policies and Procedures

-Consultants and Affiliates may place banner advertisements on a website provided you use Wealtheo™-approved templates and images.
+Affiliates may place banner advertisements on a website provided you use Wealtheo™-approved templates and images.
 All banner advertisements must link to your Replicated Website.
-Consultants and Affiliates may not use blind ads (ads that do not disclose the identity of the Company) or web pages that make product or income claims that are ultimately associated with Wealtheo™ products or the Wealtheo™ opportunity.
+Affiliates may not use blind ads (ads that do not disclose the identity of the Company) or web pages that make product or income claims that are ultimately associated with Wealtheo™ products or the Wealtheo™ opportunity.
 Banner advertisements may not be placed on any website that contains any violent, hateful, pornographic, or illegal content or any other content which may damage Wealtheo™’s reputation .
 Whether content is or may be damaging to Wealtheo™’s reputation shall be in the sole discretion of Wealtheo™.

 5.3.8 Spam Linking

 Spam linking is defined as multiple consecutive submissions of the same or similar content into blogs, wikis, guest books, websites or other publicly accessible online discussion boards or forums and is not allowed.
 This includes blog spamming, blog comment spamming and/or spamdexing.
 Any comments you make on blogs, forums, guest books, etc., must be unique, informative and relevant.

 5.3.9 Digital Media Submission (YouTube, iTunes, PhotoBucket etc.)